startino/aitino/aitino/prompts/improve-prompt.md

 Prompt engineering
 This guide shares strategies and tactics for getting better results from large language models (sometimes referred to as GPT models) like GPT-4.
 The methods described here can sometimes be deployed in combination for greater effect.
 We encourage experimentation to find the methods that work best for you.

-Some of the examples demonstrated here currently work only with our most capable model, gpt-4.
-In general, if you find that a model fails at a task and a more capable model is available, it's often worth trying again with the more capable model.

 You can also explore example prompts which showcase what our models are capable of:

 Prompt examples